propfeds/terminal-blues/readme.md

 **3.** Extra options: found inside each variant.
 Override the bmp files in the gfx folder inside POWDER directory to apply.
 - equipment: Will display worn equipment on the @ tile.
-- blightbulb: A custom font.
-Replaces alphabet_classic by default, but you can change the name.

 **4.** Apply the tileset by starting POWDER and go to Options > Tiles > From Disk.